kumatheworld/kurose-ross-solutions/main.typ

   + Client to server, Seq=44, ACK=81
 + TCP would like to give the transmission rate of $R\2$ to each of the connections as it would aim for full bandwidth utilization while keeping equal bandwidth share.
 + False.
 The value of `ssthresh` is set to one half of the congestion window value.
++ The client first establishes a TCP connection to the front-end server and sends data through the connection, which takes 4RTT#sub[FE].
+The front-end server then sends the data through the persistent connection to the back-end server, which takes RTT#sub[BE] since the connection is already established and the congestion window is large enough to hold all of the data.
+By adding the processing time to the above, we get the response time formula.
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane
 = The Link Layer and LANs